Endless waiting.

 Put Patients Over Profits

-Hospital systems, even non-profits, are putting profits over patients.
-They have put a Wall Street playbook over community care, and it’s time for hospitals to recommit to providing the best care to each patient – regardless of financial status and background.
-We need hospitals to recommit to investing in public health.
+Clinic systems, even non-profits, are putting profits over patients.
+They have put a Wall Street playbook over community care, and it’s time for them to recommit to providing the best care to each patient – regardless of financial status and background.
+We need clinics and hospitals to recommit to investing in public health.
 That means they need to drop their investments in fossil fuels, fast food, and any other industry that harms California communities.

-Hospital systems urgently need to end the understaffing crisis, and the path to doing that is simple.
-Hospital execs need to recognize the people who do the real work, and make sure that they are treated with dignity.
+Clinic systems urgently need to end the understaffing crisis, and the path to doing that is simple.
+Healthcare execs need to recognize the people who do the real work, and make sure that they are treated with dignity.
 That means increased pay across the board, competitive benefits, and an investment in training and career development opportunities.
-Hospital understaffing won’t get fixed overnight, but there are clear things that hospitals can do today to make life a little bit easier for our overworked, and oftentimes underappreciated, healthcare workers.
+And community clinics that are primarily funded through taxpayer dollars need to ensure that 90% of their total funding is spent on the mission of providing care.
+Understaffing won’t get fixed overnight, but there are clear things that clinics can do today to make life a little bit easier for our overworked, and oftentimes underappreciated, healthcare workers.

 Train The Next Gen of Caregivers